AndreaFilippini/rock_paper_scissors_classifier/README.md

-# rock_paper_scissors_classifier
-A Convolutional Neural Network that can classify hand gestures of "rock, paper, scissors" game
+### Using CNN to real-time classification of hand gestures of "rock, paper, scissors" game